 Here’s how it works.
 Just snap a disc on the DVD Rewinder spindle, press the button and watch in wonder as your disc spins in reverse thanks to the “Centripetal Velocity Spindle.”
 Centripetal… what?
 Don’t worry, “Centripetal Velocity Spindle” is just a fancy way to say the “spinning thing.”

-Are People Really So Dumb That They Think They Have To Rewind DVDs?
+Do People Really Think They Have To Rewind DVDs?

 DVD Rewinder Features

-Here’s the official product description highlighting all of the DVD Rewinder features:
+Here’s the official product description highlighting all the DVD Rewinder features:

 Too many DVDs, and CDs and not enough time to rewind?
 Are your DVDs running a bit too slow?
 The DVD Rewinder is the perfect solution!
 This novelty rewinder comes with the exclusive Centriptal Velocity Spindle providing the world’s fastest DVD rewind!